KoljaB/Linguflex/README.md

 - **Context Sensitive Model Switching:** Automatically switches to a model with a larger context window size if needed, making it possible to scale up to the gpt-4-32k-0613 model when context size requires it.

 The goal is to incrementally evolve those capabilities to deliver an engaging, personalized and helpful digital assistant experience.
+Remember this project is in an early development stage and lots of components are still imperfect.